chemoiko/kola-intern-assignment/README.md

 ## 3. Procurement Creates RFQ

 The admin uses the interface to convert the approved purchase request into a Request for Quotation (RFQ).
-A new `purchase_order` record is created with state "draft".
+A new `RFQ`.
 ![Create RFQ](https://i.imgur.com/RJEhXkF.png)